vanillamiller/call-intents-challenge/README.md

 # Call Intents Challenge

-A project designed to demonstrate the handling of call intents.
+A project designed to demonstrate the handling the categorization of call intents.
 The system comprises several applications and supporting packages to manage data ingestion, API services, and database interactions.

 ---